Tesla names new board chair in settlement with regulators

 Denholm has auto sector and Silicon Valley experience.
 She was chief financial and operations officer at Juniper Networks for nine years, and worked at Sun Microsystems.
 She also has held financial management posts at Toyota Motor Corp. in Australia.
 Telstra is the largest telecommunications company in Australia.

-Musk cited Denholm's long experience in the tech and auto industries as strong advantages and said in a prepared statement that he looked forward to working with her.
-"She has made significant contributions as a Tesla board member over the past four years in helping us become a profitable company," Musk said.
+On Twitter Thursday morning Musk wrote that he has great respect for Denholm.
+"Very much look forward to working together," he wrote.
+"She has made significant contributions as a Tesla board member over the past four years in helping us become a profitable company," Musk said in a company statement.

-Tesla earned a $311.5 million net profit during the third-quarter, delivering on a promise from Musk to post sustainable profits.
+Tesla earned a $311.5 million net profit during the third-quarter, delivering the first step of a promise from Musk to post sustainable profits.
 It was only the third time that Tesla has posted a quarterly profit in its eight-year history as a public company and the first time in two years.
+Telsa has never reported an annual profit.

 A big jump in Tesla's output of its mass-market Model 3 car powered the breakthrough.
 The manufacturing increase and moneymaking quarter are two things that Musk promised would happen.